“When Jesus saw him lying, and knowing that he had spent much time, He said to him, Do you desire to be made whole?” (John 5:6 MKJV)

 The Jews were heavily laden with the Mosaic Law when Jesus came.
 The Mosaic Law had become a heavy burden upon the people.

-The Pharisees had given them more than 2000 regulations for their lives as their interpretations to the Law of Moses.
-No man could keep such regulations, not even the Pharisees themselves.
+The Pharisees had given them more than 2000 regulations for their lives as their interpretations of the Law of Moses.
+No man could keep such rules, not even the Pharisees themselves.